 4. Technological and Media upgrades delay

 A quick visit to our schools will tell you how the existence of viable computers for use is almost next to nothing.
 In the age of the Internet, it would be of great help to use desktops for research and cut on paper materials.
-While this nature friendly option is always available, bargains are skimped by regional districts and delay upgrades.
-Students suffer the unavailability of these technology and use more time for their assignments.
+While this nature-friendly option is always available, bargains are skimped by regional districts and delay upgrades.
+Students suffer the unavailability of these technologies and use more time for their assignments.

 5. Textbooks and instructional materials budget delay

 Switch channels to find documentaries about Education and be well informed of the sorry state of public schools in the Philippines.
-A book shared by 10 students which is already torn apart.
+A book shared by ten students who are already torn apart.
 Books are sometimes almost the same age as the teachers and text are faded from old age.
-This cuts out the possible knowledge to be learnt from books, lessening teachers’ workload.
+This cuts out the possible knowledge to be learned from books, lessening teachers’ workload.

 6. Basic Education Facilities (Construction of Classrooms and Technical-vocational laboratories)

-In the Philippines, it is a normal sight to have substandard classrooms at our disposal.
-We definitely need a make over of our old buildings and start building more classrooms to utilize for education.
+In the Philippines, it is a regular sight to have substandard classrooms at our disposal.
+We need a makeover of our old buildings and start building more classrooms to utilize for education.
 Long are the days to wait for one class to finish for an hour or two.
-The government must realize how important time is and how they should not waste any more time to facilitate the construction.
-Filipino children deserve so much more and our teachers will appreciate the efforts to reward their contributions to the educational system.
+The government must realize how valuable time is and how they should not waste any more time to facilitate construction.
+Filipino children deserve so much more, and our teachers will appreciate the efforts to reward their contributions to the educational system.

 7. Failure to implement Continuing Professional Development

-Trainers and Summit for continuing development also requires budget.
-New teaching techniques, new ideologies for brainstorming and adapting new teaching methods for self-improvement is crucial to catching up the generation of millennials.
-The lack of budget gives us no choice but to clung to the outdated ones and let go of these important teaching seminars.
+Trainers and Summit for continuing development also require a budget.
+New teaching techniques, new ideologies for brainstorming and adopting new teaching methods for self-improvement is crucial to catching up the generation of millennials.
+The lack of budget gives us no choice but to cling to the outdated ones and let go of these important teaching seminars.

 8. Hiring of Teaching and Non-Teaching Personnel

-Basically each and every school personnel aims to provide an environment students will look forward to every day.
+Primarily every school personnel aims to provide an environment students will look forward to every day.
 With budget cuts, Teachers generally becomes irate because they are handed more workloads with no compensation at all.
 Completing the staff listing posts helps delegate specific works at their strength.
-We don’t welcome sight of teachers going to the 6th floor by stairs with projector on their hands.
-Hiring staffs help prevent burnout on one’s workplace.
+We don’t welcome sight of teachers going to the 6th floor by stairs with a projector on their hands.
+Hiring staffs help prevent burnout in one’s workplace.

 9. Less subject electives